aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-04-step-03-enable-change-management.md

 Change Manager provides accountability with a consistent way to report and audit changes made across your organization, their intent, and who approved and implemented them.

+### Terminology

+**Change Template**

+Every **change request** is created from a **change template**.
+Templates define common parameters for all change requests based on them, such as the change request approvers, the actions to perform, or the SNS topic to send notifications of progress.
+You can enforce the review and approval of templates before they can be used.
+It makes sense to create multiple templates to handle different type of changes.
+For example, you can create one template for standard changes, and one for emergency changes that overrides the change calendar.
+Or you can create different templates for different types of automation run books (documents).

+**Emergency change templates**

+**Emergency change templates** allow change requests to bypass the Change Calendar integration.

+**Change request**

+A **change request** is a request in Change Manager to run an Automation runbook that updates one or more resources in your AWS or on-premises environments.
+A **change request** is created using a change template.

 ## Instructions

 ### Configure Change Manager